Rafael09ED/Arma/mods/Survivable Crashes/readme.md

 **Author:** Rafael09ED

-**Version:** 1.0
+**Version:** 1.1

 Allows the crew of a vehicle to survive it's destruction and escape harmed.

-Works with Vanilla and ACE3.
+Works with ACE3 and Vanilla.
 Activated and customizable with a module in the editor.
 ACE must have Prevent Instant Death enabled.

+### Usage:

+- Create Survivable Crashes module in the editor
+- Launch mission

 ### Dependencies: